swiftlang/swift-java/README.md

 ## Self-publish supporting Java libraries

-Swift-java relies on supporting libraries that are under active development and not yet publisehd to Maven Central.
+Swift-java relies on supporting libraries that are under active development and not yet published to Maven Central.
 To use the project, you'll need to self-publish these libraries locally so your Java project can depend on them.

 To publish the libraries to your local maven repository (`$HOME/.m2`), you can run: